laszlovit/de-bla-helte/README.md

 - **Write clear and concise code:** Use meaningful variable and function names.
 - **Add comments to explain complex logic:** Document your code for future maintainability.
 - **Use TypeScript effectively:** Leverage type annotations for better code organization and error prevention.
+- **File Naming:** Use kebab-case for file names to maintain consistency and readability.

 ## Deployment